 An essential component of the diagnosis of sarcoidosis is the exclusion of alternative possibilities, which can be difficult, given the heterogeneous presentation of individual patients:

-1) Hilar and mediastinal lymph node enlargement: Lymphoid malignancies, metastatic neoplasm, and granulomatous inflammation as a result of inflammatory or infectious etiologies.
+1) Hilar and mediastinal lymph node enlargement: Lymphoid malignancies, metastatic neoplasm, and granulomatous inflammation as a result of inflammatory or infectious etiologies (tuberculosis is the leading differential diagnosis and needs to be closely evaluated for or excluded with appropriate staining and culture).

 2) Disseminated lung changes: Berylliosis, silicosis, lymphangitic carcinomatosis, chronic hypersensitivity pneumonitis, and postprimary tuberculosis.